Heavy bleeding after childbirth (postpartum haemorrhage)

 - IV fluids (drip)

-- Oxytocin, which makes the muscles of the uterus contract to reduce bleeding)
+- Oxytocin, (which makes the muscles of the uterus contract to reduce bleeding)

 If blood loss is very severe, a blood transfusion may be necessary.
+In some circumstances a hysterectomy may be required.